tic-top/py-alpha-lib/README.md

   - `FLAG_SKIP_NAN`: When this flag is set, functions will skip NaN values during computations.
   - `FLAG_STRICTLY_CYCLE`: When this flag is set, functions will strictly cycle over the data, meaning that initial periods that do not have enough data will be filled with NaN.
   - You can combine multiple flags using bitwise OR operation, e.g., `flags=FLAG_SKIP_NAN | FLAG_STRICTLY_CYCLE`.

+## Vibe Coding

+When you need LLM to help you implement new factor in python, you can let LLM known which functions are available in `alpha-lib` by providing [the list of supported functions](python/alpha/algo.md) as context.

 ## Factor expression to Python code